Innsbruck's main station: Location map

 Luggage lockers

-There are left luggage lockers, in the passageway underneath the tracks, see the left luggage lockers page for opening hours and prices.
+There are several banks of coin-operated luggage lockers, one in the northern passageway, a couple in the entrance to the southern passageway and one set just off the main concourse, see the left luggage lockers page for opening hours and prices.

 If you have a 1st class ticket or any sort of sleeping-car ticket, or a 1st class Interrail or Eurail pass, you can use the ÖBB lounge for up to 90 minutes before or after your journey.
 The lounge offers complimentary tea, coffee, soft drinks and WiFi.
-It's on the main concourse at the lower level.
+It's on the main concourse, one level down from ground level.

 There's one exception: You can use the lounge with a 1st class DB Sparpreis or Flexpreis fare, but not with a 1st class Super Sparpreis fare.